 In my immediate neighborhood, it will have to cross the South Fork of the Provo River, and the main stem of the Provo, plus another side stream, then cross the Provo at least twice more before leaving Woodland.
 There are a couple of drinking water sources and several wells in its path.
 Not to mention that the Provo River is the drinking water supply for Salt Lake and Utah Counties.
 It's the same story all along the Weber drainage.

 The maps were better than what they presented in Heber a few months ago, but still lacked clear labels and identifiers such as giving the names of streets and other landmarks.
 It was very difficult to follow it.
 By the time the line gets into Francis, it takes an unexpected route through the open fields east of Highway 32 and west of Foothill Drive.
 Most people had assumed, based on the information Tesoro has put out before, that it would more closely follow the existing Chevron line, which is mostly west of Francis.
-I hope the people affected by that got the word and were there.

 It was a frustrating meeting.
 Part of the frustration was a lack of clarity.
 People wanted to know if their farms or ranches would be disrupted, or if their houses would be knocked out of the way.
 That level of detail still isn't being made available, though I have to believe it exists.
 The real frustration, though, was that we don't really have a say in this.
 They weren't looking for our opinions.